schibsted/spid-tech-docs/resources/articles/ambassador.md

 ##Zendesk

-Zendesk is the customer support system used by SPiD.
+Zendesk is the customer support system used by Schibsted account.
 Client support center, requiring second- or third line support, logs their tickets here.
 Logging tickets can be done through the “contact support”-button when logged into Ambassador, or through login on http://support.schibstedpayment.no.
 For ticket status or additional information on a ticket the webpage login must be used.
 A Zendesk user-profile is created the first time a ticket is registered.

 Clients’ support center will have to coordinate their support ticket in Zendesk with their internal support/help desk system.